caleb-venner/aquarium-device-manager/README.md

+# Current State

+This project is in very active development, at a very early stage.
+Expect greater functionality and further refinefment soon.

-# Aquarium BLE Device Manager
+## Aquarium BLE Device Manager

 Maintained by **Caleb Venner**.
 This project builds on the open-source work published as [Chihiros LED Control](https://github.com/TheMicDiet/chihiros-led-control) by Michael Dietrich.
 The original project is licensed under MIT; all redistributions of this codebase continue to honour that license and retain the upstream attribution.